Estimate Time7 min

 One thing to note is you can deduct only health care expenses over 7.5% of your AGI.
 Say, for instance, your AGI is $100,000.
 Then, the first $7,500 of medical and dental expenses would not be deductible, but anything you spent over this limit during that tax year would be.

 Home mortgage interest.
-If you have a mortgage on your home, you might be able to deduct at least some of the interest paid on the loan.
+If you have a mortgage on your home, you might be eligible to deduct some of the interest paid on the loan.
 That amount depends on when you purchased the property.
 If you bought your home on December 15, 2017 or earlier, you can deduct interest on a mortgage up to $1 million.
 (Homeowners who are married filing separately can each deduct interest on up to $500,000 of a mortgage for a property bought on or before December 15, 2017.)
 If you bought after December 15, 2017, you can deduct interest on a mortgage up to $750,000.
 (Homeowners who are married filing separately can each deduct interest on up to $375,000 of a mortgage for a property bought after December 15, 2017.)

 Losses in a disaster area.
 You could also deduct any losses from damage or theft if you live in an area impacted by a federally declared disaster.
+Note that the deductions you claim are limited by your income.
+You may also claim a qualified disaster loss without itemizing your deductions, but this follows a different set of rules.

 When does it make sense to itemize vs. claim the standard deduction?